idrave/FOND-ASP/README.md

 where `DOMAIN` and `PROBLEM` are the PDDL files encoding the planning domain and problem to be solved.

-For example, to solve the 7th problem of the Doors benchmark using the default FOND+ solver implemented in `fcfond/planner_clingo/fondplus_show_pretty.lp`, show the statistics, and leave the result files under folder `output.fondasp/`:
+For example, to solve the 7th problem of the Doors benchmark using the default FOND+ solver implemented in `fcfond/planner_clingo/fondplus_show_pretty.lp`, show the statistics (`-stats`), and leave the result files under folder `output.fondasp/`:

 ```shell
 $ python -m fcfond.main -stats -out output.fondasp -pddl fcfond/domains/pddl/fond-sat/doors/domain.pddl fcfond/domains/pddl/fond-sat/doors/p07.pddl